Provenance

 • Which source served the data

-Accessible in the dashboard or via a dedicated audit export (email info@linkfetch.io for the audit endpoint).
+Accessible in the dashboard usage page or via a dedicated audit export (email info@linkfetch.io for the audit endpoint).

 Why we do it this way